Lord of LRDs: Insights into a "Little Red Dot" with a low-ionization spectrum at z = 0.1: Emission-line and absorption-line diagnostics

 where $m_{\rm e}$ is the electron mass, $c$ is the speed of light, $e\equiv q_{\rm e}/\sqrt{4\pi \epsilon _0}$ is the ``Gaussian electron charge'' ($q_{\rm e}$ is the electron charge and $\epsilon_0$ is the vacuum permittivity), $f_0$ is the oscillator strength, $\lambda _0$ is the central wavelength, and $\tau$ is the integrated optical depth with a dimension of velocity.
 We obtained $\log N_{\rm H~(n=2)}=13.77\pm 0.04$ much lower than \citet{burke_abs_2021}'s result.
 This is because, as shown in Section~\ref{sec:method}, our best-fit model implies absorption in \textit{both} the continuum and the broad \ha rather than just in the continuum.
 With $N_{\rm H~(n=2)}$, \citet{burke_abs_2021} then inferred a total column density of $N_{\rm H}=1.6\times 10^{17}~{\rm cm^{-2}}$ assuming that the gas cloud is homogeneous in all physical conditions with $T_{\rm e}=7500$ K, which again is not exact.
 As shown by the photoionization models of \citet{juodzbalis_rosetta_2024}, most of $N_{\rm H~(n=2)}$ is accumulated in the transition zone between the ionized gas and the neutral gas, meaning that the homogeneous gas assumption tends to bias $N_{\rm H}$ low.
 Based on the analysis of \citet{juodzbalis_rosetta_2024}, one generally needs $n_{\rm H}>10^{8}~{\rm cm^{-3}}$ and $N_{\rm H}>10^{21.5}~{\rm cm^{-2}}$ to accumulate $N_{\rm H~(n=2)}\gtrsim 10^{14}~{\rm cm^{-2}}$ in a cloud photoionized by a supermassive black hole accretion disc.

 {In addition to the \ha absorption, there is detection of the \hb absorption in the SDSS spectrum as shown in Figure~\ref{f.gmos.gaussfit.a}.
-This \hb\ absorption has also been confirmed in the LBT/MODS spectrum obtained by \citet{linxiaojing_locallrd_2025}.
+This \hb\ absorption has also been confirmed in the \redtxt{Large Binocular Telescope (LBT) Multi-Object Double Spectrograph (MODS)} spectrum obtained by \citet{linxiaojing_locallrd_2025}.
 Interestingly, and perhaps surprisingly, the \hb absorption shows a different kinematic compared to the \ha absorption and they have opposite signs of velocities with respect to narrow lines (see Table~\ref{tab:kinematics}).
 Such a difference in the kinematics is also seen in the high-resolution ($R\sim 2700$) \jwst spectrum of the triply imaged LRD, Abell2744-QSO1 at $z=7.04$, although the \hb absorption in this high-$z$ LRD is detected only at $4\sigma$ significance \citep{ji_lrdbreak_2025,deugenio_qso1_2025}.
-As another example, {Nelson et al. in prep.} find significant detection of a redshifted \hb\ absorption and a blueshifted \ha\ absorption in an LRD at $z\sim 6$.} Similar inverse P-Cygni-like features in \hb and \ha can be seen in the spectrum of the supernova SN 2010jl interacting with the circumstellar medium \citep{Fransson_sne_2014}.
+As another example, \redtxt{\citet{irony}} find significant detection of a redshifted \hb\ absorption and a blueshifted \ha\ absorption in an LRD at $z\sim 6.7$.} Similar inverse P-Cygni-like features in \hb and \ha can be seen in the spectrum of the supernova SN 2010jl interacting with the circumstellar medium \citep{Fransson_sne_2014}.
 The difference implies that the \ha\ absorption comes from outflowing gas whereas the \hb\ absorption is dominated by infalling gas, and their optical depths are not fixed by their oscillator strength ratio.
-Whether this kinematic inconsistency is ubiquitous in LRDs remain unclear.
+Whether this kinematic inconsistency is ubiquitous in LRDs \redtxt{remains} unclear.
 At least the Rosetta Stone analyzed by \citet{juodzbalis_rosetta_2024} shows consistent \ha and \hb absorptions.
 We will present a detailed comparison between the absorption features of different LRDs in future work.